How Dirty House Affect Your Health

 2. Germs and Infections

 A dirty house can be a breeding ground for germs and harmful bacteria.
 From kitchen countertops to doorknobs, these surfaces can harbor harmful pathogens that cause infections and illnesses.
 Failing to regularly clean and disinfect these areas increases the risk of contracting colds, the flu, stomach bugs, and other contagious diseases.
 Maintaining good hygiene practices and cleanliness in your home can significantly reduce your exposure to these invisible threats.
+The most important thing is ensuring the cleanliness and hygiene of living spaces to reduce the risk of infections.

 3. Weakened Immune System